calls for articles: building materials in architecture

 new, old

-local, aggregate
+local, global

 Don't think of this list as either/or binaries: take each term as the end points of a range, from traditional to innovative, from new to old.
 There are historical shifts along such trajectories that relate to technology, conflict, exploration, identity, manufacturing and refinement capacities.
 Skill sets, scarcity of raw materials, or surplus materials — buildings start here, with the materials they are designed to use.